ViewComponent/view_component/docs/viewcomponents-in-practice.md

 ## Everything is a ViewComponent

-Our goal is to build all of GitHub's Rails-rendered HTML with ViewComponents, composed of [Primer ViewComponents](https://primer.style/view-components/).
+Our goal is to build all GitHub's Rails-rendered HTML with ViewComponents, composed of [Primer ViewComponents](https://primer.style/view-components/).

 ## ViewComponent is to UI what ActiveRecord is to SQL